 Remain a confident, effective communicator.

 Prevent negative thoughts and emotions about speaking from taking hold.

 We personalize our treatment approach according to the unique needs of each child.
 Preschool stuttering therapy, as well as therapy for older children, promotes increased fluency, effective communication skills and healthy attitudes about talking.
 We make treatment interactive and fun, so children are motivated to participate.

 For young children who are unaware that they stutter, we may recommend indirect treatment.
 The indirect therapy approach focuses primarily on parent education and support to help you use simple, at-home strategies to help your child.

 For children who are aware of their stutter and are showing signs of avoidance, embarrassment or struggle, direct therapy may be best.
 We’ll work with both you and your child, promoting freer speech and greater confidence, as well as helping you modify the child's environment to maximize benefits.

 One-on-one sessions that can be done weekly, bi-weekly or monthly.

-In-person speech therapy services for preschoolers are available in New York City and Atlanta.
-Parent consultations are available via phone or online video conferencing.
+Speech therapy services for preschoolers are available in an in-person setting in New York City, Atlanta, and Minneapolis.
+We also offer parent consultations via phone or online video conferencing.

 To learn more about any of these stuttering therapy services, please contact AIS at 212-633-6400 or at email@example.com.
 You can also contact AIS directly here.